 Originally tango was played on a guitar, sometimes accompanied by piano.
-Later, as its popularity grew, the orchestras became more formalized, and the center of the music was re-directed toward the bandoneon, a German-made instrument resembling what used to be referred to as a ‘squeezebox’, becoming the central instrument of the music.
+Later, as its popularity grew, the orchestras became more formalized, and the bandoneon, a German-made instrument resembling what used to be referred to as a ‘squeezebox’, became the central instrument of the music.
 Earlier pieces of tango music were composed and played in 2/4 time – that is, two beats to a measure.
 Later, in the 1940s the music transitioned to 4/4 time, and the style of dance changed significantly, since the music introduced opportunities for more prolonged embellishments and pauses.

 EARLY TANGO and TANGO AT THE MILONGAS TODAY